 Quizzes: Approximately every 2 weeks there will be a quiz covering the material that we have done.
 The problems will be very similar to the text or examples that we have done in class; or the assigned suggested homework problems.
-No make-up quizzes will be given (regardless of the reason), but the 3 lowest quiz scores will be dropped.
+No make-up quizzes will be given (regardless of the reason), but the 2 lowest quiz scores will be dropped.

 Exams: You will have 3 exams (50 minutes each).
 You MUST bring a valid ID to the exam.
 No make-up exams will be given (regardless of the reason), but the lowest exam score will be dropped.
 Please plan ahead of time.

-The first exam is scheduled for February 20th (Friday), the second exam is scheduled for March 25th (Wednesday), and the third exam is scheduled for April 17th (Friday).
+The first exam is scheduled for February 19th (Friday), the second exam is scheduled for March 23rd (Wednesday), and the third exam is scheduled for April 15th (Friday).

-Final Exam (comprehensive): Friday, May 1st, 8 am-10 am.

-I will not allow students to take early/late final, so please do not schedule your trip before this date, or do not ask me to give you extra time to study.
+Final Exam (comprehensive): Monday, May 2nd, 8am-10am (in class).
+I will not allow students to take an early/late final, so please do not schedule your summer trip before this date, and do not ask me to give you extra time to study.